Jonathan-Git-Hub-dev/JWT/README.md

 [Validate_Access_Token ](#Validate_Access_Token)<br />

 ##### Create_User
-This interface creates an entry in the [Incomplete User](#Incomplete-User)' table and emails a verification code to the user.
+This interface creates an entry in the [Incomplete User](#Incomplete-User) table and emails a verification code to the user.
 ###### Data
 - email : Email of the new account.
 - password : Password for the new account.